5 Important Things American Expats Need to Know about Mortgages in England

 The banker advised me to come back after six months, once I could demonstrate a solid payment history on other accounts.

-Also, remember…..even though your credit doesn’t follow you to England, your debt does!
+Also, remember: even though your credit score doesn’t follow you to England, your existing debt does!

 2. Home Buyers Rarely Have a Dedicated Agent

-Real estate agents, as we know them in America, do not exist in the UK.
+Real estate agents, as we know them in the United States, don’t exist in the same way in the UK.

-When buying a home in America, you typically have a real estate agent who shows properties, writes contracts, and negotiates on your behalf.
+When buying a home in America, you typically work with a real estate agent who shows properties, writes contracts, and negotiates on your behalf.
+They act as your advocate throughout the process, ensuring your interests are protected.
+In England, however, the process is very different.

 However in England, sellers will generally have an agent, but buyers rarely do.

-If you’re interested in a property, you’ll need to reach out to the seller’s agent to schedule a showing.
-Don’t expect a quick turnaround; it can take days to secure an appointment, especially if the seller is on holiday.
+If you’re interested in a property, you’ll need to independently research available homes and contact the seller’s agent directly to schedule a showing.
+Don’t expect a quick turnaround—it can take days to secure an appointment, especially if the seller or their agent is unavailable or on holiday.
+Unlike in the U.S., where buyers often have agents coordinating the process, much of the legwork will fall on you.

 When you arrive for the showing, the seller’s agent may be there, but more often than not, it’s the seller themselves—or even a family member like Uncle Bob—who will show you around.
 You never quite know who will be there!